Sangee098/spotify/README.md

 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

 ### 4. Querying the Data
 After the data is inserted, various SQL queries can be written to explore and analyze the data.
-Queries are categorized into **easy**, **medium**, and **advanced** levels to help progressively develop SQL proficiency.

 #### Easy Queries
 - Simple data retrieval, filtering, and basic aggregations.